-We require the Free Application for Federal Student Aid (FAFSA) and the CSS Profile.
-To receive full consideration for aid, you must submit the FAFSA and the Profile by the deadlines listed below.
+Every student applying to the College is encouraged to apply for financial aid, and the first step is the completed Free Application for Federal Student Aid (FAFSA) to apply for federal aid.
+Entering freshmen and transfer students are strongly encouraged to complete the CSS Profile to receive consideration for state and institutional aid programs.
+We DO NOT require the CSS Non-Custodial Form.
+The College Board has information on the process of completing the CSS Profile.
 We do not have a separate institutional aid application.
 However, for undergraduate applicants, we frequently ask for additional documentation after we have reviewed your processed FAFSA and Profile.
 Please submit any requested documents by the listed deadline; failure to do so could limit your eligibility for grant funds.

 Submit your FAFSA application electronically at www.fafsa.gov.
 Our federal school code is 003705.
 If you do not have a PIN (see below), make sure you print out and submit the signature page.
 Your FAFSA will not be processed without signatures.
 The FAFSA will be available starting on January 1.

 If you have not previously done so, we urge you to obtain a PIN at www.pin.ed.gov.
 If you are a dependent student, one of your parents will also need to obtain a PIN.
 Your PIN can be used to make any needed FAFSA corrections and to monitor your status with federal aid programs.
 You will also be able to use it to sign certain Master Promissory Notes for loans.

 Our CSS Profile school code is 5115.
 Please complete the Profile after January 1 but before our deadlines listed below.
-Select "Fall 2013/Spring 2014".
+Select "Fall 2015/Spring 2016".
 You should set aside a considerable amount of time for collecting and organizing your financial information and completing the Profile.
 While completing the Profile, DO NOT USE your browser's back button.

 Please note that we DO NOT require the supplemental non-custodial information form.